 The Cliffemount Hotel

-The Cliffemount Hotel is located in the upper village on Bank Top Lane and, as the name suggests, it’s set on top of the cliff above the old Runswick Bay village and offers spectacular views of the coastline below.
+The Cliffemount Hotel is located in the upper village on Bank Top Lane and, as the name suggests, it’s set on top of the cliff above the old Runswick Bay village.
+It offers spectacular views of the coastline below.
 This warm and friendly hotel is famous for its Yorkshire hospitality with log fires, fine ales and wines and excellent cuisine, and is the only AA star-rated hotel in Runswick Bay.
 The stylish rooms are a mixture of traditional and contemporary decor and feature en-suite bathrooms, tea and coffee making facilities, flat-screen TVs and free Wi-Fi.
 Most rooms have sea views and upgraded rooms have private balconies.
 The hotel also has a restaurant with coastal views, a casual bar, outdoor picnic tables, free parking and is dog-friendly.

 The Firs Guest House